 There are non-pill formulations of anticholinergic medications for children and adults who are unable or unwilling to swallow the pills.
-For example, two commonly prescribed anticholinergic medications are now available in liquid formulations, which is important and helpful for children who suffer from hyperhidrosis.
-Specifically, the FDA has approved a liquid form of the anticholinergic glycopyrrolate (brand name, Cuvposa) to reduce drooling in pediatric cerebral palsy patients.
-This new formulation of a commonly used anticholinergic medication offers an alternative for children who are unable or unwilling to swallow the pills.
+For example, two commonly prescribed anticholinergic medications are available in liquid formulations.
+The FDA has approved a liquid form of the anticholinergic glycopyrrolate (sold under the brand name Cuvposa) to reduce drooling in pediatric cerebral palsy patients.
 Oxybutynin is also available in a liquid formulation and is approved for use in pediatric patients with certain bladder and urinary conditions.
 Dr. Pariser says the benefits of oral anticholinergics in liquid form have been immediate.
 “I had an 8-year-old child who couldn't swallow the tablets, no matter how crushed or mixed with food.
 Here’s a great solution.
 And because this medicine is approved for children, it gives reassurance to patients of all ages who have safety concerns with this therapy.”

 Beta Blockers and Benzodiazepines